pyscaffold/pyscaffold/CONTRIBUTING.rst

 .. tip::
-   If you are new to open source or have never contributed before to a software community, please have a look at `contribution-guide.org`_ and the `How to Contribute to Open Source`_ guide.
+   If you are new to open source or have never contributed before to a software project, please have a look at `contribution-guide.org`_ and the `How to Contribute to Open Source`_ guide.
    Other resources are also listed in the excellent `guide created by FreeCodeCamp`_.